department-of-veterans-affairs/va.gov-team/products/pension/intent-to-file-brief.md

 ### Scope

 **`TO BE ADDRESSED / BLOCKERS:`**
-* Policy question on keeping saved forms for longer than a year
-* Agreement on scope of v1
+* Agree on v1 scope
-* Retry mechanism limits?
-What happens if retrying fails?
+* Retry mechanism limits - what happens if retrying fails?
 What's communicated at submission to user and VBA?
 * Decide on if notifications are sent about expiry
-* Sanja's proposal to auto-renew
+* Sanja's proposal to auto-renew - how does that impact this scope?

-**Status (as of 5/13/24)**
+**Status (as of 5/15/24)**
 * OCTO: in review
 * VBA: in review
 * Design: started